habie2/python-exercises-weekly273/README.md

 # weekly
-Ejercicios Programming I, Ingeniería Informática UC3M

-hola2
+Collection of exercises for Programming course.